Sloane Stephens: 2017: Comeback, US Open title, Fed Cup champion

-Stephens entered the US Open at No. 83 in the world, and still needed to use a protected ranking to be accepted into the main draw due to the entry deadline being over a month before the event.
+Stephens entered the US Open at world No. 83, and still needed to use a protected ranking to be accepted into the main draw due to the entry deadline being over a month before the event.
 Her first upset of the tournament came in the second round over No. 10 Dominika Cibulková.
 In the fourth round, she defeated No. 33 Julia Görges to advance to her first US Open quarterfinal and her first major quarterfinal since Wimbledon in 2013.
 She then defeated No. 17 Anastasija Sevastova to set up the first all-American semifinals at a major since Wimbledon in 1985, and the first at the US Open since 1981.
 Her semifinal was against No. 9 Venus Williams.
 After two lopsided split sets, Stephens won a tight third set to reach her first Grand Slam singles final.
 Madison Keys won the other semifinal against CoCo Vandeweghe.
 Stephens closed out the tournament by defeating Keys in straight sets to win her first Grand Slam tournament title.
 She became the first American woman other than the Williams sisters to win a major title since Jennifer Capriati won the Australian Open in 2002 and the first to win the US Open since Lindsay Davenport in 1998.
 She also became the lowest-ranked US Open champion ever, and the fifth-lowest at any Grand Slam tournament.

 After the US Open, Stephens did not win another match the rest of the season.
 This stretch notably included two matches at the year-end Elite Trophy as well as two singles rubbers in the Fed Cup final against Belarus.
 Nonetheless, the United States won the tie 3–2 to give Stephens her first Fed Cup crown.
 This was the first title for the United States since 2000.
 Stephens finished the season ranked No. 13 and was named WTA Comeback Player of the Year.